juddc/jxc/docs/jxc_cpp_library.md

 # JXC C++ Library

 `libjxc_cpp` is a supplemental, higher-level library that ships alongside `libjxc` which makes it easy to use JXC with the C++ standard library.
-Its design is similar to the excellent nlohmann_json library.
+Its design is similar to the excellent [nlohmann/json](https://json.nlohmann.me/) library.

 ## Parsing